khushbuprkh/StockAnalysis_AdvancesInDataScience/README.md

 # Machine Learning on Stock Prediction

+## Folders to watch :
+### DockerCompilations :
+It contains all the required Python Script to run and make our models and recreate the Scenario that we have done.

+### Ipython Notebook :
-Ipython Notebook Folder conatins all the files for EDA , Training all Prediction(Linear Regression,Random Forest,Knn with Neural Network   Models interactively.
+Contains all the files for EDA , Training all Prediction(Linear Regression,Random Forest,Knn with Neural Network, LSTM, Twitter Sentiment Analysis Models interactively.

+## MLAlgorithm:
+Conatins the raw file generated file with can be used ditrectly , wothout compling the models.
+All Models are saved in Json and  HDF5 binary data format

-Scope : DOW 30 and
-TOP 5 Companies around the Industry:
+## Scope : DOW 30 and TOP 5 Companies around the Industry:
 Apple , AT&T , Exxon Mobil,Bank of America ,Jhonson & Jhonson

-Prediction day Range : 1 -7 Days
+## Prediction day Range : 1 -7 Days
-Model Chosen : Feed Forward Neural Netowork
+## Final Model Chosen :
+Feed Forward Neural Netowork
-MAPE:1.3%
+## MAPE:1.3%